MTrop/DoomTools/docs/RookScript Quick Guide.md

 The #include directive includes the contents of the specified file.
 The filename is provided as a string parameter, and can either be a relative file path from the file that contains the directive or an absolute path.
 Files can be included more than once - use this with caution!

-NOTE: The Java implementation of the compiler can also resolve resources off of the classpath by prefixing the path string with classpath:.
+NOTE: The Java implementation of the compiler can also resolve resources off of the classpath by prefixing the path string with `classpath:`.
 The include behavior can also be replaced entirely in the Java implementation.

 	#include "util.rscript"